AlkenD/starlight/CONTRIBUTING.md

 #### Test coverage

-To see how much of Starlight’s code is currently being tested, run `pnpm test:coverage` from the Starlight package:
+To see how much of Starstruck’s code is currently being tested, run `pnpm test:coverage` from the Starstruck package:

 ```sh
 cd packages/starstruck